 All children entering kindergarten are required to have a 5 year old physical examination.
 Forms will be in the registration packet and should be completed and returned to the school as soon as possible.

 Parents/guardians will be required to submit documentation of:

 record of immunizations

 a physical exam within the last calendar year before children begin school

 Preschool parents are responsible for transporting their children to and from school.
 Extended day programs are not available for preschool students.

-The preschool program is supported by parent tuition, a combination and local school budget funds, and Massachusetts Department of Early Education and Care grants.
+The preschool program is supported by parent tuition and local school budget funds.
 A sliding fee scale is used to determine tuition.
 Children may bring a school lunch or buy a lunch from the cafeteria.